The Best Performing Solar Panels in 2022

 Polycrystalline solar panels are less efficient panels.
-They are made of many small crystals of silicone that are melted to make wafers.
+They are made of many small crystals of silicon that are melted to make wafers.
 They achieve efficiency of around 12-18% and have a lifespan of 23-27.
 The benefit of polycrystalline compared to monocrystalline silicon panels is the price: they are much cheaper to produce.

 Finally, there are Thin-Film solar panels, which reach efficiencies of around 9-14%.
 Their life span is around 20 years.
-This is a very thin silicone layer that is applied to plastics so that they are flexible.
+This is a very thin silicon layer that is applied to plastics so that they are flexible.
 They can be used on uneven surfaces and can even be wrapped around poles and boats, taking over a part of energy production from generators.

 Alternatively, maybe you would like to manually calculate your solar cell efficiency.
 To do this, you need to:

 - Find out about solar irradiance in your area (AKA: incident radiation flux),

 - Multiply this number by the area of your solar panel (in square meters),

 - Divide the maximum wattage of your solar panel or solar cell by this number and

 The number you get is how much energy, in %, your silicon solar cells can produce.
 A higher number indicates that you can install fewer panels, while a lower number means more panels to get the same amount of usable electricity.